Request a Demo

 With your segments in place, look for trends that appear repeatedly among churned or at-risk customers.

-The goal here is to move beyond isolated cases and identify recurring signals that can guide future action.
+Try to move beyond isolated cases and identify recurring signals that can guide future action.

 Step 4: Find root causes